 Starr Elementary School

-- Starr Elementary School's student population of 519 students has grown by 18% over five school years.
+- Starr Elementary School's student population of 497 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|